BLOG

 Electrical panels do not last forever.
 Heat runs through the connections all day and night, causing them to wear out over time.
 If your electrical panel is more than 20 years old, it could be a fire hazard that can threaten the safety of your home and family.
 Older panels have breakers that fail over time and will not trip as needed.

-One of the most common causes of residential fires are worn out electrical panels.
-According to the National Fire Protection Association:
+One of the most common causes of residential fires are worn-out electrical panels.
+According to the most recent data from the National Fire Protection Association:

-• Fires involving electrical failures or malfunctions accounted for the highest share of civilian deaths (18%) and direct property damage (20%).
+• Injuries & Deaths: Fires involving electrical failures or malfunctions accounted for approximately 390 deaths and 1,330 injuries annually.

-• Arcing was the heat source in approximately three of five home fires involving an electrical failure or malfunction.
+• Cause of Ignition: Arcing was identified as the heat source in approximately 63% of the home fires involving an electrical failure or malfunction.

 Codes Change for a Reason: Get Rid of Outdated Panels

 Older homes are more likely to have outdated electrical panels that are extremely unsafe and no longer meet codes for residential safety.
-If you own home built before 1990, you might have one of these outdated main electric panels boxes in your home.
-These unsafe panels include:
+If you own a home built before 1990, you might have one of these outdated main electric panel boxes in your home.

-Federal Pacific Electric (FPE) Panels – FPE panels are most common in homes built between 1950 and 1980.
+• Federal Pacific Electric (FPE) Panels – FPE panels are most common in homes built between 1950 and 1980.
 Federal Pacific Electric will likely be written on the cover of your breaker box.
 Inside, look for the name Stab-Loc (the brand name of the circuit breakers).
 FPE electric panels’ circuit breakers fail to trip when they should, leading to thousands of fires in the United States.
-FPE is the only manufacturer to be forced into bankruptcy due to liability associated with home fires.

 Room to Grow: Home Improvements Require Larger Electrical Panels

-So you finally installed those extra outdoor outlets, a new ceiling fan in the guest room, and a freezer in the garage to store your extra food… and now you are saving up money to install that hot tub outside.
-Stop right there; the more appliances, outlets and fixtures you have in your home, the bigger the electrical panel you need.
+You finally installed those extra outdoor outlets, a new ceiling fan in the guest room, and a freezer in the garage to store your extra food.
+Now you are saving up money to install that hot tub outside.
+Stop right there.
+As you add more electrical devices or fixtures in your home, your electrical panel may need to be upgraded to accommodate the increased demand.

 Electrical panels come in different amp loads, and the more your electrical needs, the bigger the amp load you need.
 Plus, the more appliances, fixtures, and outlets you have, the more switches you need to hold them.
 If your electrical panel is full, it will get hotter and be more of a fire risk.
 Replace full panels with larger ones that can better handle your current load plus your home’s future electrical needs.